raymondkeogh/irishcraft/README.md

 - **Review Page** - Give the shopper an opportunity to share their experience with the product/company.

-- **Product Activit Page** -  This will display an interactive graph of product view and purchase activity and available only to the superuser/admin account.
+- **Product Activity Page** -  This will display an interactive graph of product view and purchase activity and available only to the superuser/admin account.

-- **Dropdown Basket** - This will drop down when the user clicks on the basket icon in the corner of the sreen displaying a brief summary of the basket as well as links to basket and checkout.
+- **Dropdown Basket** - This will drop down when the user clicks on the basket icon in the corner of the screen displaying a brief summary of the basket as well as links to basket and checkout.

 ----------